Reichsbund jüdischer Frontsoldaten: Ideology

-The Reichsbund regarded the German Reich as the mother country of all German Jews.
-Its activities were outlawed by the Nazi government in 1936, and in 1938 it was dissolved.
+The Reichsbund regarded the German Reich as the mother country of all German Jews.The RjF also advocated for the integration of the Jewish people into German society.

 The group stated: "The RJF sees the basis of its work as complete allegiance to the German homeland.
 It does not have any goal or desire outside of this German homeland, and sharply rejects any movement which wishes to bring us German Jews to a position of outsiders in relation to this German homeland."